needle-mirror/com.unity.2d.animation/Documentation~/SpriteSwapSetup.md

 8. Open the **Category** drop-down menu, and select a Category you created in step 3.
 The **Label** drop-down menu will become available and display thumbnails of the Sprites contained in the Category.<br/>![](images/2D-animation-SResolver-properties.png)

 9. Select a Sprite in the Sprite Resolver component to replace the current Sprite rendered by the Sprite Renderer component with the one you have selected.

+It's also possible to use the [Sprite Resolver overlay](CharacterParts.md#sprite-resolver-scene-view-overlay) to swap Sprites directly from the Scene View.